xbeat/Machine-Learning/README.md

 Machine Learning Model Lifecycle: Scoping

 The scoping phase is crucial for defining project goals and requirements.
 It involves identifying the problem, determining feasibility, and setting success metrics.

+## Pairplots The Data Scientist's Secret Weapon for Insightful Visualizations

+Basic Pairplot Setup with Seaborn

+A pairplot is a powerful visualization tool that creates a grid of relationships between multiple variables in your dataset.
+It generates scatterplots for numerical variables and histograms along the diagonal, providing a comprehensive view of distributions and correlations.

 ## Leveraging Git From Narrative to Refactor